Lost and Found in Provincetown

 With stability and prosperity, the town developed more than fifty wharves, which handled daily waterfront business and were home to a bounty of businesses to support the growing population.
 Through all of these transitions, the harbor was the most obvious place to dispose of unwanted rubbish, and until the 1930s, the harbor served as the town dump.

 Discarded relics from the past that have been tumbled in the waves still wash up in the harbor and along the beaches of this fishing and whaling outpost.
-In the mid 2000s, Amy Heller, an artist with deep local roots, was passing by a Provincetown gallery when her eyes caught something unusual: The artwork in the window was nestled in a deep bed of beach pottery shards.
+In the mid 2000s, Amy Heller, an artist with deep local roots, was passing by a Provincetown gallery when her eyes caught something unusual: The artwork in the window was nestled in a deep bed of beach pottery pieces.

 For Amy, the sight brought back memories of the Provincetown summers of her childhood.
 That moment led to a friendship with artist Gail Browne, and together they have just released a book showcasing six contemporary Provincetown artists whose work is also inspired by their personal beachcombing collections.